mariadb-operator/mariadb-operator/docs/UPDATES.md

 ## Auto update data-plane

-As described in [this section](./GALERA.md#data-plane), Galera relies on data-plane components that run alongside MariaDB to implement provisioning and high availability operations on the cluster.
+Galera relies on [data-plane containers](./GALERA.md#data-plane) that run alongside MariaDB to implement provisioning and high availability operations on the cluster.
 These containers use the `mariadb-operator` image, which can be automatically updated by the operator based on its image version:

 ```yaml
 apiVersion: k8s.mariadb.com/v1alpha1